bestmethod/AeroUpdateTest/README.md

 Supports user:pass or no-auth.
 Does not support TLS.

 NOTE: AeroReadUpdate added, works like AeroUpdateOnly, but does read before write (after the initial Insert that is).

+ReadUpdate does these policies for read:
+* policy.ReplicaPolicy = as.MASTER_PROLES
+* policy.ConsistencyLevel = as.CONSISTENCY_ONE